 Come with me as I again travel through the bizarro world of me making “cute” stuff.
 Yes, I’m doing another post that is not typical of me at all.
 Some people call this kind of thing broadening your horizons, or stretching yourself or experimenting.
 Trust me, my horizons have already been broadened (as is evidenced by my having to buy larger jeans.
 Stretching myself is what I do in the morning when I’m getting out of bed in the morning to make sure all of my bones and joints are all aligned and when I put my feet on the floor I’ll be able to walk and not fall into a blob.
 And as far as experimenting…I thought that’s what college was for.
-So bear with me today as we travel down a road of buttercups, violets and cake baking.
+So bear with me today as we travel down a road of buttercups, violets and cake baking for a white cake mix recipe that’s worthy of horizon broadening.

 Last week I ran the cutesy post of flowery brownie pops that I made for the Great American Bake Sale.
 You might also remember that I used my easy marshmallow fondant recipe for the petals on the pops.
 Since I had some of the fondant leftover, that I didn’t want to waste, I used it to make decorations for this great tasting Mothers Day cake.